c9/docs.c9.io/src/workspaces/run_your_own_workspace.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/CogX0tqugi0" frameborder="0" allowfullscreen></iframe>

+## Connection Prerequisites

 In order to connect Cloud9 with a server you own, you'll need two things:

 1. [Node.js](http://www.nodejs.org) installed on the server.
 This version must be greater than 0.6.16, but no less than 0.6.19.
 2. Your private SSH key *must* be saved on the server at _~/.ssh/authorized_keys_.
 This is to ensure the utmost security between your client computer and the machine you're attempting to access.
 Cloud9 provides you with your SSH key in the workspace dialog; it is up to you to save it to the appropriate path.
 For more information on SSH keys, [see this article](http://www.eng.cam.ac.uk/help/jpmg/ssh/authorized_keys_howto.html).

+Tip: If you're behind a firewall, you can identify which IP address and port Cloud9 is running on by typing `echo $OPENSHIFT_INTERNAL_IP` and `echo $OPENSHIFT_INTERNAL_PORT` into the console.
+You can use this information to open any blocked connections.

+## Creating an SSH Workspace

-Once you've got those requirements set up, here's how you can create an SSH project of your own:
+Once you've got those requirements set up, here's how you can create an SSH workspace of your own:

 In the *Projects* tab on the Dashboard, click on the ![Project Add Icon](./icons/workspacePlusIcon.png) next to **MY PROJECTS** and choose the option to **Create a new project** (see "[Creating a New Project](./creating_new_workspace.html)" if you need to review the steps to create a new project):
 ![New workspace creation](./images/newWorkspace.png)